Uxía Martínez Botana: Chamber and solo performance

-Some of her most notable Solo appearances includes the premiere of works by composer Vladimir Rosinskij (born 1962) at the "Two Days and Two Nights of New Music" festival in Odessa, Ukraine.
+Some of her most notable Solo appearances includes the premiere of works by composer Vladimir Rosinskij (born 1962) at the "Two Days and Two Nights of New Music" festival in Odesa, Ukraine.
 In 2010 her interpretation of the Parable XVII by Vincent Persichetti was selected by American double bass magazine No Treble as one of the top 10 worldwide interpretations.

 In February 2017 she presented Rosinskij's works with the Orquesta Sinfónica de Galicia under the baton of Dima Slobodeniouk.
 Martínez Botana was also giving solo concerts in Luxembourg, Netherlands, Belgium and Spain.

 In April 2019 Uxia Martínez had her solo debut with the Czech Philharmonic.
 The programme included Giovanni Bottesini's Gran Duo Concertante for violin and double bass.

 In August, 2019 she performed the same piece by Bottesini with Josef Špaček as a violinist and the Franz Liszt Chamber Orchestra under Robert Farkas.